smithmcgriff/openSUSE-on-pinebookpro/README.md

 Lightdm should pop up!

-After that, open a terminal and enter:
+After that, log in, open a terminal and enter:

+# systemctl daemon-reload

+then connect to your network, after that, enter:

 # sudo zypper inr